We understand that when a loved one passes away, on top of the overwhelming emotions faced, there can also be a lot to do.

 • Beneficiary – a person entitled to inherit funds or other property under a will or trust.

-• Confirmation of the estate - In Scotland, this is the legal document obtained from the court after a death.
+• Confirmation of the estate - in Scotland, this is the legal document obtained from the court after a death.
 It is the equivalent to the Grant of Probate in England & Wales.

 • Death certificate – the legal document the registrar gives.
 It is a copy of the entry in the death register that and includes the date, cause and location of death.